D.C. Office Leasing Leans on Virtual Tours for New Business

 Some firms, too, are thinking outside the box in terms of showing office space in an effort to improve lackluster leasing numbers.

-For instance, JBG Smith (JBGS) is partnering with OfficeTour, a D.C.-based tech company, to offer a new web application that allows the firm’s leasing professionals to virtually and interactively guide prospective tenants and their brokers through commercial spaces.
+For instance, JBG Smith (JBGS) is partnering with OfficeTour, a D.C.-based tech company, to offer a new web application that lets the firm’s leasing professionals to virtually and interactively guide potential tenants and their brokers through commercial spaces, according to a prepared statement.

 “The market is evolving, and we saw value in moving quickly and nimbly to deliver a creative and innovative solution,” David Ritchey, JBG SMITH’s executive vice president, told Commercial Observer.
 “OfficeTour enables us to continue actively marketing our spaces and building relationships with potential tenants and the brokerage community, even as the pandemic poses limitations to doing so in-person.
 We believe engagement is an essential part of the space procurement process.”